inet-framework/inet/showcases/general/ethernet/largeNet/doc/index.rst

 collisions, especially for topologies with collision domains (bus, ring, mesh, point-to-multipoint topologies).
-Additionally, the MAC is also responsible for compensating for congestion and collision by initiating retransmission if a jam signal is detected, and/or negotiating slower transmission rate if necessary.
+Additionally, the MAC is also responsible for compensating for congestion and collision by initiating retransmission if a jam signal is detected, and/or negotiating a slower transmission rate if necessary.
 When receiving data from the physical layer, the MAC block ensures data integrity by verifying the sender's frame check sequence, and strips off the sender's preamble and padding